 7. LOs vs SPVs

 Make sure you understand that there is a big difference between those two:

 LO (Loan Originator) – is a foreign company, that brings Platform leads that Platform gives money to.
 As a rule of thumb, LO takes some % from the revenue for the leads they provide.
 As the evolution of this kind of companies – the bigger and better LOs can offer some services on top like “guarantees”, due diligence etc. We are not saying that all LOs are bad.
 Dig deeper.
 Check if the company is on the market for a long time and it has procedures for screening applicants and reducing loan risks.

-The LO operations can be divided in 2 principle parts:
+We can divide the operations of The LO operations in 2 principle parts:

-- The loan is given directly from investor to the loaner.
-This way LO doesn’t bear any loan related risks and doesn’t have fiscal motivation to do a proper due diligence.
-It’s getting % from revenue in any case.
+- The platform gives a loan directly from investor to the loaner.
+This way LO doesn’t bear any loan-related risks and doesn’t have the financial motivation to do proper due diligence.
+It’s getting % of revenue in any case.
 Proper due diligence is an expensive process.

-- The loan is given to LO and LO deals with its creditors.
+- The platform gives loan to LO and LO deals with its creditors.
 This takes us again to the beginning of this article as LO is another separate company.
-Check:

 - The management of the LO